 When you’ve listed the things you want to do daily, try to put some schedule around it.
 Even if interruptions happen, a schedule will help you get back on track.

 #3: Parkinson’s Law

 Parkinson’s law states that “Work expands to fill the time allocated for its completion.”
-If you say you’ll use the whole day to do something, you likely won’t use lesser.
+If you say you’ll use the whole day to do something, you likely won’t use less.
 To take advantage of this, leverage artificial deadlines to put you under some pressure and get things done faster.